Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Take your FSL project out of the water carefully and lay it on a dry towel.
 Make sure it is laid flat, as that is how it will dry.
 If you want a more 3-D design, try laying it an an angle!

-Once the lace is dry, cut any other jump threads you missed the first time around.
+Once the lace is dry, cut any other excess threads you missed the first time around.
 If the design seems warped, you can give it a good pressing to straighten in out.
 (Use a pressing cloth.)
 If it’s still too droopy, try adding spray starch and pressing again to give it a bit more rigidity!

 FSL Embroidery – Conclusion